jessicascarborough/432-2021/classes/class08/README.md

 ## Announcements

 1. The [Project 1 Proposal](https://github.com/THOMASELOVE/432-2021/tree/master/project1) is due at 9 PM Monday 2021-03-01.
 2. A reminder that **we will not have class** on Tuesday 2021-03-02.
-Our next class (Class 09) will be held on Thursday 2021-03-04.
+[Class 09](https://github.com/THOMASELOVE/432-2021/tree/master/classes/class09) will be held on Thursday 2021-03-04.
-3. Use the "free" time next week to be sure you're caught up on the reading.
+3. Use the "free" time next Tuesday to be sure you're caught up on the reading.
 You should be finished with the Leek book this weekend, and up to Chapter 6 in *The Signal and the Noise*.
 4. [Lab 03](https://github.com/THOMASELOVE/432-2021/tree/master/labs/lab03) is due at 9 PM Monday 2021-03-08.

 ## Where was Dr. Love this morning (and again through next Tuesday)?